fredRos/RunStatistics.jl/README.md

 ## Installation

-To install RunStatistics.jl, start Julia and run
+To install `RunStatistics.jl`, start Julia and run

 ```Julia
 julia> using Pkg